kilfour/QuickMGenerate/README.md

 Once a component is defined, from then on it is automatically generated for any object that has a property of the components type, similarly to how primitives are handled.

+The only exception to the component rule is when it would lead to an infinite loop.

 *Note :* The Component 'generator' does not actually generate anything, it only influences further generation.